iganna/pannagram/docs/content/home_input_data.md

-# Quick Start
+# Input Data

 The input data for **Pannagram** is a folder containing files with whole-genome assemblies at the chromosomal level.
 All genome files must be placed in a single folder.
-The following file extensions are supported:
-`(.fasta, .fna, .fa, .fas)`.
+The following file extensions are supported: `(.fasta, .fna, .fa, .fas)`.
 This folder will be used as the input parameter for Pannagram.

 ### Genome Names
 Genome names are taken from the file names of the genome assemblies, without the file extensions.
 To simplify post-analysis steps, avoid using overly complex or lengthy file names.

 ### Using Reference Genomes